mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 });
 ```

-Now we have a working server as well as frontend.
+Now we have a working server and frontend.
 The last thing we need is to make sure
 the `chats` table actually exists in the RethinkDB database when we run the app.

 ## Database migration